 At An Event Apart last week, one speaker asked, “How many of you refer to yourselves as designers? … Developers? … Or maybe you design and develop…so…unicorn?”.
 The latter had the most hands, along with a few modest chuckles.
 Let’s take a step back here.

 This week, I had a guest post published on CSS-Tricks.
 You should read it.
 It kinda blew up.
 Well, definitely blew up.
-What started as legitimate comment thread on the post turned quite sour when the article was shared on r/programming: Yes, that would be me.
-I failed […]
+What started as legitimate comment thread on the post turned quite sour when the article was shared on r/programming: Not a nice way to rephrase my post […]